Action of 5 November 1813: Action

+Aftermath

 Casualties and damage on both sides were light.
 On the British side, twelve men were wounded by French fire, while one man was killed and another two wounded in accidents, bringing total British casualties to 15.
 Caledonia sustained a shot to her mainmast and three or four in her hull, as well as some damage to her shrouds and backstays.
 Her launch and barge were also destroyed.
 The French had a total of 17 men wounded to varying degrees, mostly aboard the Agamemnon, which suffered damage to her masts, hull and rigging, and had nine men wounded.
 The Borée had her wheel shot away, and the frigates Pénélope and Melpomène were damaged in their sails, masts and rigging.
 Pellew sailed for Menorca soon afterwards, reducing the inshore squadron to a minimum, but Émeriau declined to come out.